End of Life Data for Red Hat Enterprise Linux

 E4S8.42025-05-31

-If the host’s OS has a E4S subscription, its EOES date will be set to reflect this.
-If the host’s OS is not related to SAP in any way, any E4S-related date will be ignored when setting the EOES date.
+If the host’s OS has an E4S subscription, the EOES date is based on that subscription.
+If the OS is unrelated to SAP, any E4S-related date is excluded when determining the EOES date.

-The End of Security Support Date attribute is used to hold the end of life date to which you are entitled having subscribed to a Red Hat subscription scheme for a given host.
+The End of Security Support Date (EOSS) attribute is used to hold the EOL date to which you are entitled, having subscribed to a Red Hat subscription scheme for a given host.

 Example